Recommended Thermostat Settings in the Winter

 - This one-degree reduction - maintained for even eight hours - can reduce a home's energy bill by 1 percent, according to the U.S. Department of Energy.

 - Lowering the temperature further and preserving these lower temperatures for longer periods of time increases those savings, and you'll probably never notice the difference with such a slow, gradual change.

 Invest In and Optimize a Programmable Thermostat

 There is no perfect winter interior temperature for every home, and the savviest homeowners realize there is no perfect temperature for every moment in their homes.
-Times when your home is left empty – such as work hours or traveling periods – present ideal opportunities to lower the temperature and reduce expenses.
+During times when your home is empty – such as work hours or traveling periods – are the best times to lower the temperature and reduce expenses.
 However, many homeowners miss this opportunity because they find constantly programming their thermostats too time-consuming.
 Others simply forget.

 Seek Other Temperature-Control Resources

 Since you still want to reduce your winter energy expenses without feeling the cold, it pays to be creative.